Get our FREE IIFYM Weight Loss Starter Guide

 Why Does IIFYM Give So Many Calories?

 People find the calculator because they are desperate to lose weight without all the suffering, hunger and restrictions that most diets force upon us.
 Once they find us, they plug in their stats and POOF!!!
-Just like magics a set of (decently) accurate diet macros pop out to help you burn fat and lose weight faster than you ever though possible.

 This question comes up every day.
 We see it on the IIFYM FB page probably 5 times per day in fact!